-Vodka and water are pretty good at disinfecting on their own, but a pleasantly-scented disinfectant is more apt to be used in my household, so I add some various essential oils to the mixture for both aroma and added disinfecting properties.
+Vodka and water are pretty good at disinfecting on their own, but a pleasantly-scented disinfectant is more apt to be used in my household.
+So I add some various essential oils to my homemade disinfectant spray for both aroma and added disinfecting properties.

 - peppermint + tea tree